 The program will be made up of the following components to allow attendees greater access to the content.

-Available in early July, this pre-recorded, ondemand webinar series features the basics and can be completed at the attendee's convenience.
+Available in the meeting platform under the OnDemand tab of the online platform, this pre-recorded, ondemand webinar series features the basics and can be completed at the attendee's convenience.

 Three, non-consecutive days of livestreamed sessions (July 24, July 31, August 1) delivered by top experts in the field.
-Attendees should anticipate being online throughout to receive maximum value from these live sessions.
+Live sessions will be available to download within 24 hours after the live presentation in the OnDemand tab of the online platform.
 Explore full agenda below!

-Post-meeting, virtual livestream Q&A panel taking place in September to allow attendees to ask last-minute questions prior to the examination in October.
+Post-meeting, virtual livestream Q&A panel taking place September 4, 2020, from 2:00 PM - 3:30 PM ET, to allow attendees to ask last-minute questions prior to the examination in October.

 Upon completion of the activity, participants will demonstrate improved competence and ability to: